Maintaining Your Audience

 The major difference between creators with just a following and those with a full on community is the degree of passion in their followers.

 A community consists of people who are genuinely interested in the subject matter being posted.
-It’s that “loyal audience” I talked about in previous sections.
+It’s that “loyal audience” I talked about in previous sections, the ones whose purpose aligns with yours.

 In my experience, the number one way to turn your followers into an actual community is by getting them directly involved in your stuff.